horizontalsystems/Bitcoin-Explained-Guide/README.md

 To understand what drives Bitcoin price higher and further adoption it's important to look at Bitcoin as a social cause.
 A cause that seeks to provide a solution to some major socio-economic problems rather than some new asset class or even an alternative to gold or fiat money.

-> Bitcoin is not an improvement to how we transact and preserve wealth, it's a whole new way to own and control wealth.
+> Bitcoin is not an improvement to how we transact and preserve wealth.
+> It's a whole new way to own and control wealth.

 Unlike traditional assets and financial instruments which are generally enforced by governments or some other centralized organizations, the core driving force of the Bitcoin is a global community.
 These people are driven by liberating ideas and share a strong passion to convey these ideas to the world.